Definition

 Examples of behavioral market segments include the following:

-• people who drive their kids to sports practices multiple times per week; and
+• People who drive their kids to sports practices multiple times per week.

 Behavioral segmentation is more complex to manage because it requires brands to have access to behavioral data.
 It also requires the necessary tools to manage that data and create market segments based on it.

-Psychographic.
-Psychographic segmentation works by grouping potential customers based on their beliefs, values, lifestyle, opinions and interests.
+Psychographic segmentation works by grouping potential customers based on their beliefs, values, lifestyles, opinions and interests.
 Brands use surveys, interviews and focus groups to determine psychographic attributes of potential customers.

 Examples of psychographic market segments include the following: